 These are the payroll deductions covered under the Internal Revenue Code Section 414 for pension contributions.

 If you are a pension member, your taxable wages in Box 1 are reduced by the amount of your pension contributions.
 Your contributions shown in Box 14 are not subject to federal income tax, but are subject to FICA (social security and Medicare), state, and local taxes.

 To obtain your taxable wages for New York State and City, add the amount in Box 14 to that in Box 1.
 Only standard pension deductions and certain "buy back" deductions are included in the IRC414H amount.
 Pension loan repayment deductions are not included.

 These are the payroll deductions covered under the Internal Revenue Code Section 125 for flexible spending account programs.

 If you added a domestic partner to your health insurance, a portion of the amount paid by the City is taxable and is included in Box 14.

-The amount in the IRC125 box for health insurance premiums, DeCAP, and HCFSA is subject to state and City taxes and must be added back to the taxable wages in Box 1 when you file your taxes.
+This amount is subject to state and City taxes and must be added back to the taxable wages in Box 1 when you file your taxes.
 The amount for DeCAP is shown in Box 14 and Box 10.

 This box contains the wages reported in Box 1.
 The following is not subject to state tax: